dustinpfister/blog_posts/_posts/express-response-download.md

 ```

 And go to localhost:8080 in my browser I see the get a doc link, when I click it I end up downloading doc1.txt to the downloads folder.

+## Conclusion

+The response download method works great if you want something to be treated as a file download. this makes the method useful for things like documents and platform dependent binaries thar are meant to be used outside of the browser in some capacity.
+There are many other such methods like res.sendFile that can also be used to just send a file to the client, although they do work differently.
+If you want to just host some files in a public folder of sorts you would want to use express.static.
+If you enjoyed this post consider reading my [other posts on express](https://dustinpfister.github.io/categories/express/).